 Latest: Changes to pricing parameters

 The BSC Panel approved changes to the values of the De Minimis Acceptance Threshold (DMAT) and Continuous Acceptance Duration Limit (CADL) at their December meeting.
-This change has been passed to Ofgem for approval.
+Ofgem have also approved this change.

 Changes to the Market Index Definition Statement (MIDS) were also presented to the BSC panel at their December meeting and will be progressed through BSC Modification P377.